wineslab/OAI-colosseum-ric-integration/README.md

 See https://github.com/wineslab/colosseum-near-rt-ric

 ### e2sim
-Similar to what the xapp-sm-connectors, e2sim encapsulate/de-encapsulate custom sm buffers that are to be sent or that are received from the gNB.
+Similar to what the xapp-sm-connector does, e2sim encapsulate/de-encapsulate custom sm buffers that are to be sent or that are received from the gNB.
 It communicates with the gNB via UDP sockets.

 ### gNB Emulator
 This is a simple gNB emulator to test our custom sm without running a real gNB.